ShaunaGordon/hugo-lucid-dream/README.md

 There are some other minor configurations as well.
 You may set them up by referring to the comments inside the config file.

-## Documentation
-The documentation for this repository is currently under work and is added to this repository's [wiki](https://github.com/UtkarshVerma/hugo-dream-plus/wiki).
-Wiki contributions are most welcome.
-Feel free to ask me about this theme's features for that.

 ## Nearly Finished
 After finishing the configurations, you're good to go.
 So, test your website using:
 ```bash